donaldboulton/minimal-mistakes/_posts/2018-06-06-post-Drag-Drop-No-Spambots.md

 No bot or computer can figure this out so spam is defeated, except by the jerks comments or reviews based on non-sense.
 Then I just blacklist them in CloudFlair and that blocks them from CloudFlare servers, that will really make there day.

 Yea!
-Goodby recaptcha and honeypots.
+Goodbye recaptcha and honeypots.

 ## The draggable button